greydanus/greydanus.github.io/_posts/2026-07-20-pointer-theory.md

 ### Closing thoughts

-This post introduces pointer theory, an alternative to quantum mechanics that is based on an ansatz where we assume the universe is simulated and is subject to massive parallelization, strictly enforced conservation laws, and a limited compute/memory budget.
-Pointer theory matches empirical quantum mechanics numbers and, unlike Bohmian mechanics or many-worlds, we derived it from some first principles assumptions rather than coming up with it as a post hoc fix.
+This post introduces pointer theory, an alternative explanation for what is going on in quantum mechanics.
+It is based on a thought experiment where we assume the universe is simulated and subject to 1) massive parallelization 2) strictly enforced conservation laws, and 3) a limited compute/memory budget.
+Pointer theory predicts known experimental phenomena accurately (it looks just like quantum mechanics in most regimes) but for very high numbers of effective qubits it preducts we may eventually find a soft ceiling.

-I find it to be a more elegant ansatz than Copenhagen, Bohmian, many-worlds, and various other existing explanations of quantum mechanics.
-I am particularly intrigued by the possibility that the physical universe has a maximum bond dimension.
-This is something that no other ansatz predicts, but it does save us from the theoretical problems associated with allowing entanglement to scale indefinitely.
+I think that this soft ceiling prediction (which, by the way, one or two [other fringe theories](https://books.google.com/books/about/The_Cellular_Automaton_Interpretation_of.html?id=ctlCDwAAQBAJ&source=kp_book_description) have as well) is one of the more interesting results, as it saves us from the theoretical problems associated with allowing entanglement to scale indefinitely.

 ### Footnotes